jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-02-17-how-to-give-AI-knowledge-about-your-business.md

 ---
-aliases:
-  - post/2024/2024-01-09-how-to-configure-indexing-files-from-blob-in-azure-ai-search

 author: Jerzy Wickowski
 categories:
   - AI
-companies:
-  - esatto
-date: 2023-01-04T03:40:58.000Z
+date: 2023-02-17T03:40:58.000Z
 disqus_identifier: how-to-configure-indexing-files-from-blob-in-azure-ai-search
 disqus_title: How to configure indexing files from blob in azure AI search
 disqus_url: 'https://codepruner.com/how-to-configure-indexing-files-from-blob-in-azure-ai-search'
 draft: true
 images:
-  - images/posts/2024/2024-01-09-how-to-configure-indexing-files-from-blob-in-azure-ai-search.jpg
+  - images/posts/2024/2024-02-17-how-to-give-AI-knowledge-about-your-business.jpg
 tags:
   - ai
   - openai
   - chatGPT
   - azure
   - search
-title: How to configure indexing files from blob in azure AI search
+title: How to give AI knowledge about your business?
 type: trending
-url: how-to-configure-indexing-files-from-blob-in-azure-ai-search
+url: how-to-give-AI-knowledge-about-your-business
 ---

 How to give AI knowleadge about your business?

 Because of OpenAI and them ChatGPT AI is more and more popular.
 You can use it as a nice toy and ask it for some simple and fun things.
-It can also help you with some of your creative work like generating ideas, writing drafts of posts to social media like Facebook, LinkedIn or X.
+It can also help you with some of your creative work like generating ideas, writing drafts of posts to social media.

-But it will generate you only generic content.
-It doesn't know you and your business.
+Even if it can generate you a content, it doesn't know you and your business.
 It won't know your context, but you can help it to have it.
 There are couple of ways to extend LLM with required knowledge.
 Let's check them.

-# Extending Context
+## Extending Context
 When you send a prompt to AI you can add more information to it.
 You can ask a question without passing no data like:
 ```
 Who is Jerzy Wickowski?